DISTORTEC/distortos/documentation/yaml-bindings/interrupt-controller/ARM_NVIC.md

 `core-vectors` and `chip-vectors` items
 ---------------------------------------

-Each item corrensponding to an implemented interrupt shall be a mapping:
+Each item corresponding to an implemented interrupt shall be a mapping:
 - `name`, required, string, vector name;
 - `subvectors`, optional, list of strings, names of subvectors;

-Each item corrensponding to an unimplemented interrupt shall be empty.
+Each item corresponding to an unimplemented interrupt shall be empty.

 Examples
 --------